ThomvanderVelden/JELAI_classifier/README.md

 # JELAI Classifier

-This repository contains the source code and resources for part of my Master's Thesis project on multi-class classification of Dutch questions.
-The classifier is built using Transformers (RobBERT) and PyTorch, and it categorizes questions into various categories with a custom training routine to handle imbalanced data.
+This repository contains the source code and resources for part of my Master's Thesis project.
+The classifier is built using Transformers (RobBERT) and PyTorch, and it categorizes questions into various categories with a custom training routine.

 ## Overview
 The JELAI Classifier: